ivanizag/z80-mbc2-emu/README.md

 ## How does it work?

 The Z80-MBC2 has a clever design based on a Z80 and a memory IC, both controlled by an Atmega microcontroller.
-The Atmega is able to put info on the data bus and can inject content to the RAM IC by generating code on the fly.
+The Atmega is able to put bytes on the data bus and can inject content to the RAM IC by generating code on the fly.
 It can also respond to IN and OUT ports with 1 bit adressing.
 It uses that as the interface with the Z80 programs.
 Via this interface it provides services related with the serial port, the SD card storage, the real time clock, the user led and button, and the GPIO.

 This emulator emulates the Z80 and provides the same services given by the Atmega using the same IN and OUT ports.
-Instead of the serial port it uses the terminal.
-Instead of the SD it uses a directory named `sd` with the same contents.
+Instead of the serial port, it uses the terminal.
+Instead of the SD, it uses a directory named `sd` with the same contents.

 ## TODO